RickoNoNo3/joplin-terminal-data-api/README.md

 docker pull rickonono3/joplin-terminal-data-api:latest
 ```

-There are only one port(for synchronizing to OneDrive maybe two), and a config file folder necessary to mapping:
+There are only one port(for synchronizing to OneDrive maybe two), and a config file folder necessary you need to map:
 | Port/Volumn  | Necessary | Description                          |
 | ------------ | --------- | ------------------------------------ |
 | 9967         | ✗         | OneDrive OAuth Service               |